Ultrasonic sensor advantages and disadvantages

 • These sensors could easily sense the nature, shape, and orientation of that specific object which is within the area of these sensors.

-• It has a higher sensing distance compare to the inductive/capacitive proximity sensor type.
+• It has a higher sensing distance compared to the inductive/capacitive proximity sensor type.

 • These sensors easily interface with a microcontroller or any type of controller.

-• These sensors have greater accuracy than another method for measuring the thickness and depth of parallel suffice.
+• These sensors have greater accuracy than other methods for measuring the thickness and depth of parallel suffice.

 Disadvantages of Ultrasonic sensor: